KaanTuran28/python-Ransomware/README.md

-# python-Ransomware
+* python-Ransomware

-# this virus was made for testing purposes
+* This virus was made for testing purposes

-# first select and run the file paths to be encrypted in pass.py
+* First select and run the file paths to be encrypted in pass.py

-# To decrypt, run solvent.py by entering the file paths correctly
+* To decrypt, run solvent.py by entering the file paths correctly